steevenakintilo/autoApply/README.md

 # autoApply
-A bot that will apply to job for yourself
+A bot that will apply to job for yourself on Welcome to the jungle

 # To do
-    - Login to Welcome to the jungle , Indeed ...
     - Search through job offer
     - Get the text of the offer
     - Send the link of the over through discord weebkooh